Here’s the scoop…

 Prior to this happening, I was a yoga teacher with deep training in asana, pranayama, and meditation.
 I’ve used these practices every day since I was released from the hospital to manage my symptoms.
 These practices have aided in neuroplasticity and have brought about real healing.

-I love sharing these practices to help others with MS to heal their own mind and body through movement.
+I love sharing these practices to help others with MS and other neurological conditions to heal their own mind and body through movement.

 A few fun facts about me:

 - I am a 200-Hour Registered Yoga Teacher, currently discovering joy in aerial yoga.
 I teach adaptive yoga.

 - Writing has always been one of my passions.
 Read more about my story here.